Boundary pairs associated with quadratic forms: Introduction

-Arendt and ter Elst~\cite{arendt-ter-elst:08} define a generalised notion for sesquilinear forms and associated operators, using an operator playing the role of our boundary operator $\Gamma$.
-Their concept allows to define a \DtN operator even on very rough domains, see~\cite{arendt-ter-elst:11}.
-We relate their results with ours in \Sec{bd2.ell.ass}.
+Arendt and ter Elst~\cite{arendt-ter-elst:12} define a generalised notion for sesquilinear forms and associated operators, using an operator playing the role of our boundary operator $\map \Gamma {\HS^1}\HSaux$.
+Namely, they say that a sesquilinear form $\qf a$ is is \emph{$\Gamma$-elliptic} if there exist $\alpha>0$ and $\omega \in \R$ such that